yuriyward/NewName/ai/docs/PRD-business-perspective.md

 ## 1) Summary

 NewName automatically gives files short, human-like names.
 It evaluates new files as they’re saved/downloaded, decides whether renaming adds value, then generates a concise, context-aware title using content snippets (e.g., first few pages of PDFs) and useful metadata (e.g., geolocation in photos).
-Everything runs locally by default.
+Everything runs locally by default, with an explicit, opt-in fallback to cloud AI when the device cannot execute on-device models.

 ## 2) Problem & Opportunity